 There were 18 in her novice class, and five remain in the community today, Sisters Sara Marie, Sheila Anne, Rose Jean Powers and Kathy Stein.
 “I really enjoyed the novitiate,” Sister Michele said.
 “I enjoyed having all those sisters.”
 Her mother remarried when Sister Michele was 11, and had two sons, half-brothers with whom Sister Michele remains close even though they live far away.

 Sister Michele got to share her love for science as a teacher.
 She received her doctorate in developmental biology from Notre Dame and became a biology professor at Brescia College/University in Owensboro, serving there from 1971 to 2004, which included a stint as academic dean.
 From 1992-2000 she served two terms as a member of the Ursuline leadership Council, then in 2004 began her six-year term as congregational leader.

-Since December 2011, she has served as coalition coordinator for UNANIMA International in New York City, a nongovernmental organization at the United Nations made up of 19 different congregations of women religious.
+From 2011-16, she served as coalition coordinator for UNANIMA International in New York City, a nongovernmental organization at the United Nations made up of congregations of women religious.
 It focuses mainly on issues dealing with women and children, especially those who are trafficked or living in poverty; migrants and refugees; and environmental issues like water and climate change.
 The Ursuline Sisters of Mount Saint Joseph are one of the founding communities of UNANIMA.

 “I love living in community life, and my life as an Ursuline Sister has been such a blessing in so many ways,” she said.
 “I love how religious life enriches your spirituality, how your sisters support you with prayers and friendship and good example, and how you are always pushed and challenged to ‘Be the best you can be!’
 Being a juvenile delinquent in 5th grade was the best thing that could have happened to me.”